ClearPeaks/knime-per-user-executor-starter/README.md

 However, there may be situations in which we need to run per-user Executors.
 In this scenario, when a user submits a job, that job will be executed in a KNIME Executor that is running with the same OS user as the user that submitted the job, and not with a service account.
 Situations where this may be helpful are:
 - You need to access data sources for which there are not KNIME nodes that enable the access, but for which there is an OS method to do it.
 An example is to access network drives such as Samba or NFS with Kerberos.
 Currently KNIME does not have connectors for them, though it is possible to access Samba 3 without Kerberos using the nodes in the Erlwood extension (https://hub.knime.com/erlwood_cheminf/extensions/org.erlwood.features.core.base/latest).
 Therefore, a way to provide access is to mount the network drives at OS level and then have the per-user Executor access them.
 In this manner it is possible to use the user-based authorization rules that may have been setup for the network drives.
 - You need direct auditing capabilities and need to easily know which user did what.
 When Executors run with a service account, in order to find out which user did what, one needs to cross-match the jobId on the Executor log (knime.log) with the information on the server logs.
 When Executors run per-user, each user has its own log file so there is no need to check the server logs to find out who did what.
+- You need complete environment isolation for each user - the jobs running on the KNIME Executor machines for each user are sealed and their intermediate data is unaccessible by other users.

 ## Procedure